Your Path to Residency in Panama: The Step-by-Step Guide

 Key benefits of permanent residency

-Beyond the right to live in the country, permanent residency grants you a status that facilitates your full integration into Panamanian life.
+Beyond the right to live in the country, your valid residency card facilitates your full integration into Panamanian life.

 📈 Right to Work and Do Business